-Before climbing, my life was consumed with alpine skiing and ski racing.
+Before climbing, my life devoted to alpine skiing and ski racing.
 I have skied since I was 2 years old.
 I began racing at the age of 12, and when I was 16, I moved from Michigan to Salt Lake City, UT to attend Rowmark Ski Racing Academy.
 After that, I was recruited to ski race for the College of Idaho.
 I still ski frequently and love exploring the mountains this way.

 I was introduced to climbing through sport climbing, and it is my main pursuit.
 However, I have taken to many styles; traditional climbing, bouldering, deep water soloing, ice and winter mixed climbing/dry tooling, and mountaineering and ski mountaineering.